lino-framework/welfare/userdocs/cal.rst

 .. actor:: cal.Task

+.. actor:: cal.Task.state

-    Possible values for the state of a :ddref: `cal.Task`:
+    The state of a :ddref: `cal.Task`.
+    Possible values are:

     .. django2rst::